Looking for the best attractions, activities, and things to do in Kona, Hawaii?

-Akaka Falls hike is in the Akaka falls state park in the Hilo region.
+Akaka Falls hike is in the Akaka Falls state park in the Hilo region.
 This is more like a leisurely stroll through a beautifully maintained rainforest.

-Visitors can access the Akaka Falls overlook via a short, easy, and paved trail that meanders through a stunning and dense rainforest.
+You can access the Akaka Falls overlook via a short, easy, and paved trail that meanders through a stunning and dense rainforest.

 The Akaka waterfall itself is an impressive sight, with a 422-foot drop surrounded by lush greenery.
 The trail loop spans just half a mile, making it accessible to most people.

 Best restaurants in and near Kona